2013 Annual Science Report

 Stoichiometry of Life - Task 1 - Laboratory Studies in Biological Stoichiometry

-This project component involves a diverse set of studies of various microorganisms with which we are trying to better understand how living things use chemical elements (nitrogen, phosphorus, iron, etc) and how they cope, in a physiological sense, with shortages of such elements.
+This project component involves a set of studies of microorganisms with which we are trying to better understand how living things use chemical elements (nitrogen, phosphorus, iron, etc.) and how they cope, in a physiological sense, with shortages of such elements.
 For example, how does the “elemental recipe of life” change when an organism is starved for phosphorus or nitrogen or iron?
-Is this change similar for diverse species of microorganisms?
+Is this change similar for different species of microorganisms?
+Are the changes the same if the organism is limited by a different key nutrient?
 Furthermore, how does an organism shift its patterns of gene expression when it is starved by various nutrients?
-This will help in interpreting studies of gene expression in natural environments, including extreme environments relevant to astrobiology.
+This will help in interpreting studies of gene expression in natural environments.

-In order to determine the regulation of the putative Mo storage protein “Mop” in freshwater heterocystous cyanobacteria, Glass and undergraduate research assistant Eric Hughes performed various experiments manipulating Mo supplies to with the model organism Nostoc sp.
+In order to determine the regulation of the putative Mo storage protein “Mop” in freshwater heterocystous cyanobacteria, Glass and undergraduate research assistant Eric Hughes performed various experiments manipulating Mo supplies with the model organism Nostoc sp.
 PCC 7120.
-A manuscript reporting results from this study has been submitted.
+A manuscript reporting results from this study has been published in Advances in Microbiology.

 PROJECT INVESTIGATORS:James Elser